The Fruit, Meat and Vegetable Market of Athens

 ouzerie-cafeneons and an old Rembetiko

-cafe called The Stoa Athanaton where
+cafe called Stoa Athanaton (currently closed) where

-Benes and others at their afternoon matinees or
+you could see Rembetika legends at their afternoon matinees or

 I go to Eiprus restaurant, sometimes even for breakfast.
 Nope you can't get eggs-over-easy or any eggs at all but you would be surprised how good a bowl of fish soup tastes early in the morning.
 Don't forget to try